26 August 2020Download(762.2 KB)

 Over the six-week period, we followed people's patterns of consumption of film, music, TV, video games, publishing, and even filmed performances of theatre and digital art.
 These sectors generate billions of pounds of value added for the UK economy through physical engagement with consumers and it was critically important to monitor the impact that the crisis has had on the Creative Industries.

-Working with the IPO and Audience Net, we are continuing the study beyond the initial six-week period during lockdown.
-As lockdown eases, we are exploring the impact that COVID-19 is having on people's cultural consumption as they start to spend less time at home and as some cultural and creative institutions begin to reopen.
-Week seven of the study builds on the previous research and was ‘in the field’ shortly after lockdown restrictions were relaxed on the 4th July 2020.
-We will continue to follow people's cultural consumption during August and September.
+Working with the IPO and Audience Net, we have continued the study beyond the initial six-week period during lockdown.
+As lockdown eased, we began to explore the impact of COVID-19 on people's cultural consumption as they spend less time at home and as some cultural and creative institutions begin to reopen (and potentially close again).
+Week 8of the study builds on the previous research and was ‘in the field’ from 3rd-9th August 2020 (lockdown restrictions were relaxed on 4th July).
+We followed people's cultural consumption during July and will do so again for September.